Have you already thought about how to bring your Digital Marketing strategy to the next level?

 Which are the 10 most efficient content formats to use in your strategy?

-Until now, we mentioned some content formats and which channel has to distribute each of them according to the funnel stages where the leads are.
+Until now, we mentioned some content formats and which channel to distribute each according to the funnel stages where the leads are.

 But we didn’t give you more details about them.
 So let’s talk more about it!

 #1.
 Blog posts

 Blog posts are the best resource to improve an SEO strategy, and that’s why they are the foundation of a Content Marketing strategy.
 They are responsible for attracting organic traffic from search engines.

 To write a blog post, you need to think about the keyword of that content.
 Keyword research is essential to see what your audience is looking for.
 After that, you’ll need a copywriter to produce the text.